ali28729/to-do/README.md

     - <span class="f-path">store/</span>

-     	Store folder contains all the redux configuration files and a demo action/reducer file to demonstrate how the state at macro level app will be managed whereas each module will have their own directory for maintaining redux files.
+     	Store folder contains all the redux configuration files and a demo action/reducer file to demonstrate how the state at macro level of the app will be managed whereas each module will have their own directory for maintaining redux files.

 - <span class="f-path">.prettierrc.json</span>